 and will ultimately affect diamond value as well as beauty.
 Ideal cut diamonds

 reflect light in a way that seems to come from every part of the stone.
-For many people, a smaller well cut diamond is far more desirable then a bigger diamond that appears lifeless and dull.
+For many people, a smaller well cut diamond is far more desirable than a bigger diamond that appears lifeless and dull.
 Whiteflash A CUT ABOVE® Hearts and Arrows

 diamonds are consistently praised by experts worldwide for their outstanding light performance.
 To qualify as A CUT ABOVE®

 diamonds, both round and princess cut diamonds must first be certified by the AGS Laboratories as Ideal cut.
 They are also put through a rigorous series of evaluations by our in-house gemologists.
 These diamonds are the “best of the best”, no matter what their carat weight.
 Diamond carat size has nothing to do with the stones ability to reflect and refract light back to the eye.
 And, after all, it is the play of light that makes diamonds beautiful and mesmerizing.

 Fortunately, for those who do want to go big and do not want to compromise on cut quality and light performance, Whiteflash also stocks many large super ideals

 Natural diamonds come in almost every possible color in the rainbow.
 The majority of people in the market for a diamond are interested in white diamonds.
 It takes expert grader years of experience to color grade a diamond.
 While there may be a slight difference between the two major labs (GIA vs AGS

 diamond laboratories), it is almost universally agreed that people prefer diamonds in the colorless (D, E, and F color) and near colorless (G,H,I,J) range.